 Go for the less expensive lesser known white fish like River Cobbler or Coley.
 I promise you that you won’t notice any difference in taste and these kinds of fish are likely to be more sustainable too, so you’ll be doing the environment a favour as well!

-Fish cakes are a great way of making a little fish go a long way and also encouraging children to eat fish when they may not be keen.
+Homemade fish cakes are a great way of making a little fish go a long way and also encouraging children to eat fish when they may not be keen.
 Plus, by making your own, you know exactly what goes into them, unlike those shop bought processed ones!

 I’ve told you the story before in the baked cod with caper mash recipe about the fish van coming to my gran’s every Friday and her purchasing fish for our Saturday lunch when we visited.